 I write and perform solo and ensemble theatre pieces, which explore the influence of myth and history on modern female sexuality and social power.
 (SHE WOLVES, PORNING THE PLANET- The De- Sensitization of a Nation, SEVENTEEN DAYS.)
 Part of my ongoing process is to perform/ participate at social- political conferences and events.
-Women’s Playwriting International Conference Stockholm, Sweden and Rome, Italy for World Theatre Day at the Performing Gender and Violence in Contemporary National and Transnational Contexts Conference: international panel discussion on violence against women and how it is reflected in my work.
-With each play I write, collaboration arises with a scholar, a community, with other writers on the subject I tackle: prison, pornography and prostitution with Jane Caputi, Aurora G. Morcillo, Denise Brennan and Penny Arcade.
-Creating a feedback session that is vital to my process as an artist.
+Women’s Playwriting International Conference Stockholm, Sweden and Rome, Italy for World Theatre Day at the Performing Gender and Violence in Contemporary National and Transnational Contexts Conference: international panel event on violence against women and how it is reflected in my work.
+With each play I write, collaboration arises with a community, advocacy groups and scholars; societal engagement that is vital to my process as an artist.

-My life long project, (LATIN IS AMERICA play cycle) and lecture-performance, a collection of bi-lingual works in dedication to each Latin American country, including the Caribbean – Diaspora: connects ancient ritual from cultures that have been stifled by imperialism, linking them to modern day cultural rituals; through field work, scholarly research and social festivals.
+These themes live in my life long project, (LATIN IS AMERICA play cycle) and lecture-performance, a collection of bi-lingual works in dedication to each Latin American country, including the Caribbean – Diaspora: connects ancient ritual from cultures that have been stifled by imperialism, linking them to modern day cultural rituals; through field work, scholarly research and social festivals.
 Creating models and dialogue towards de-colonial options by examining how the power structure of colonialism is still affecting lives today.
-The 1937 Haitian Massacre (THE RIVER’S EDGE) Mexican Drug Goddess that becomes La Santa Muerte (LA NEGRA –Mexico) Tracing five generations on a Guatemalan coffee farm (CAFÉ).
+The 1937 Haitian Massacre (THE RIVER’S EDGE) Mexican Drug Goddess that transforms into La Santa Muerte (LA NEGRA –Mexico) Tracing five generations on a Guatemalan coffee farm (CAFÉ).
 Rape culture becomes personal Costa Rican mythology (EL ODIO DE UN PAIS- The Hate of a Country).
 Dominican prostitutes box themselves as cargo to conqueror the Old World (THE HOPEFULNESS or LA ESPERANZA).
-The MS-13 Gang in El Salvador are the new Lenca legends, an Agamemnon war cycle occurring all over again (AZAMEMNO).
+The MS-13 Gang in El Salvador are the new Lenca legends, an Agamemnon war cycle continues (AZAMEMNO).
 The Zipa people beautifying the body to honor indigenous Colombian Gods becomes a beauty pageant for incarcerated women today (LA PALOMA PRISONER).

-As an arts facilitator to children, teens and institutionalized women, I was moved and inspired to create work about women, their history and a voice for their futures.
+As an arts facilitator to children, teens and institutionalized women, I was moved and inspired to create work about women, their history and to amplify a voice for their futures.
 My art programs promote personal growth, develops life skills through art-making and self- expression.
-How art can serve as a tool for social change, a methodology of building theatre that opens hearts and minds to propel action.
-Work that includes programs with Latino immigrant youth/adults, with a focus on social justice forum plays and interactive audience participation.
-As well as a works in progress: one act series immigrant play cycle (LA MIGRA TACO TRUCK and DAR A LUZ).
+How art can serve as a tool for social change, a methodology of building theatre that disrupts, opens hearts and minds to propel action.
+Work that includes programs with Latinx immigrant youth/adults, with a focus on forum plays and interactive audience participation.

 As the artistic director of La Lucha Arts, I am dedicated to producing new works, in contribution for transformational arts participation between audiences and artists.
 As I look to a future where my work is continuing to aid organizations, movements, and individuals towards creating a platform for the marginalized and abandoned.